xbabalov/podman-desktop/website/docs/proxy/index.md

 </TabItem>
 <TabItem value="linux" label="Linux">

+The Linux _AMD64 binary (tar.gz)_ has all artifacts required to install Podman Desktop.
+It does not require Internet access to download resources during installation.
+However, it does not contain additional utilities, such as Podman CLI, Compose, or Kind.

 1. The Podman Destkop archive for restricted environments does not contain Podman CLI.

    To install Podman, go to [the Podman website](https://podman.io/), and follow the installation instructions.

 1. Download the _AMD64 binary (tar.gz)_ archive from [the Linux Downloads page](https://podman-desktop.io/downloads/linux).

-   It has all artifacts required to install Podman Desktop, and does not require Internet access to download resources during installation.
-   However, it does not contain additional utilities, such as Podman CLI, Compose or Kind.

 1. Copy the downloaded file to the Linux host in a restricted environment, and extract the archive content.